-- Annual Reports
+- Annual Reports Illicit Discharge Detection & Elimination

-- Stormwater Visual Observations
+- Stormwater Visual Observations Audits

-- Sampling and Waivers
+- Sampling and Waivers Document Control

-- Elimination of Non Stormwater Discharges
+- Elimination of Non-Stormwater Discharges Municipal Operations

-- Public Information and Education and Outreach
+- Public Information, Education & Outreach Annual Compliance Operations

 This course is appropriate for Municipal stormwater personnel including:

-- Public Works personnel
+- Public Works personnel Consultants to MS4’s

-- Building Code personnel
+- Building Code personnel Floodplain and Watershed personnel

-- FOG (Fats, Oils, Grease) inspectors
+- Code Enforcement personnel FOG (Fats, Oils, Grease) Inspectors

-Pricing and Terms for CSI-Municipal
+Pricing and Terms for CSI Municipal

 Course Length: 2 days/12 hours

-$824.00 ($799 course, $25 registration)
+Course and Registration Fee: $824.00 ($799 course, $25 registration)

-Regular discount: $50 per person discount for two or more registrants from same organization when registering less than 30 days in advance of class start date.
+Group Discount: $50 per person discount for two or more registrants from same organization when registering less than 30 days in advance of class start date.

+Terms: Class starting times subject to change.
 Registration fee is non-refundable.
 Course fee may be applied to another scheduled class, transferred to another registrant, or it will be refunded if cancellation received a minimum of 14 days prior to class start date.
 Certificates of Training valid for 5 years and 1.4 CEUs awarded by National Stormwater Center will be issued to attendees who achieve a minimum of 75% accuracy on overall testing.
 Graduates may attend the CSI-Recertification class to extend their National Stormwater Center qualifications for an additional five (5) years.

 Cancellations: Class fees are refunded if received 14 days prior to start date, registration fees are non-refundable.
 Substitutions are allowed with notification to our business office.
 Cancellation or reschedule requests made less than 14 days of the class start date may not receive a refund nor a transfer.
 You agree to these terms when registering for the training.